-This sheds light on why the ninja used it so extensively.
-And makes it worthwhile for martial artists and self-defense instructors to master.
+This sheds light on why the ninja used it so extensively and make Kuji-Kiri worthwhile for martial artists and self-defence instructors to study.

 Interestingly, the brainwave results are similar in studies about meditation.
-The one advantage kuji-kiri has is its speed of getting you into a calm state of mind.
+The one advantage Kuji-Kiri has over meditation is its speed of inducing a calm state of mind.

-So, kuji kiri has observable physiological effects on a person.
-Anything more than that, like outright invisibility or mind-reading is bullshit.
+So, Kuji Kiri does have observable physiological effects on a person.
+Anything more than that, like outright invisibility or mind-reading, is bullshit.

 Ancient & Modern Practices like Kuji Kiri

-There are many ancient and modern practices that work the same way as kuji-kiri.
-All of them enable you to change your state of mind.
+There are many ancient and modern practices that work the same way as Kuji-Kiri.
+All of them enable you to alter your state of mind.

 It puts you in a state of deep relaxation, while still keeping you alert.
 Some forms of meditations can even boost your ability to deal with stimuli.

-That’s likely why the ninja favoured kuji when in danger.
-Changing their state of mind swiftly would have been essential for survival.
+That’s likely why the ninja favoured Kuji when in danger.
+The power to change their state of mind instantaneously would have been essential for survival.

 In fact, yoga has a set of hand gestures (known as mudras).
-It also uses asanas (poses) and pranayams (breath control).
+It also uses asanas (poses) and pranayama (breath control).

 When used with CBT (Cognitive Behavior Therapy) techniques, it lowers stress significantly.
 And helped students feel a sense of well-being (in this study).

 Qigong is a form of movement meditation that produces a relaxed mental state.